ayushimandlik/Kickstarter-project-prediction/README.md

 # My_first_project

 Hi.
-This is my first machine ;earning project.
+This is my first machine learning project.
 I wish to add more codes here in future.